ethereum/web3.py/docs/internals.rst

     >>> asyncio.run(wsV2_one_to_one_example())

-With websockets we have to call ``ws_send()`` and asynchronously receive responses via ``ws.recv()``.
-In order to make the one-to-one request-to-response call work, we have to save the request information somewhere so that, when the response is received, we can match it to the original request that was made (the request with a matching *id* to the response that was received), and use that request information to process the response.
-Processing the response, in this case, means running it through the formatters and middlewares internal to the *web3.py* library.
+With websockets we have to call ``send()`` and asynchronously receive responses via ``recv()``.
+In order to make the one-to-one request-to-response call work, we have to save the request information somewhere so that when the response is received we can match it to the original request that was made i.e. the request with a matching *id* to the response that was received).
+The stored request information is then used to process the response when it is received, piping it through the response formatters and middlewares internal to the *web3.py* library.

 In order to store the request information, the ``RequestProcessor`` class has an internal ``RequestInformation`` cache.
 The ``RequestInformation`` class saves important